Friday Evening Arrives

 But, they paid no attention; they all went their way, minding their own business, doing their own thing, showing no interest at all in the wedding banquet the king had prepared.

 As Timothy and Jessi stood fast, watching, the king's servants, being so ordered, dispersed throughout the highways and byways, calling all they could find, both good and bad, to the wedding banquet.
-At last the banquet hall was filled with guests, and the king arrived.
+At last, the banquet hall filled with guests, and the king arrived.
 Greeting the guests, he looked about at them all, and then his eyes fixed on one improperly dressed.

 "How did you get in here without the proper garments?" the king asked him.
 That guest suddenly found himself at a lost for words, the king ordered him bound hand and foot and thrown into the outer darkness.